 and the fishes of the sea shall tell.

-prophet Nathan reproaches King David for his crimes of adultery and
+The prophet Nathan reproaches King David for his crimes of adultery and

 There were two

 exceeding many sheep and oxen.
-But the poor man had nothing at all but one little ewe
+But the poor man had nothing at all but

-his own sheep and oxen, to make a feast for that stranger, who was
+of his own sheep and oxen, to make a feast for that stranger, who was

-come to him, but took the poor man's ewe, and dressed it for the man that was come
+come to him, but took the poor man's ewe, and dressed it for the man

-Nathan: As the Lord liveth, the man that hath done this is a child
+to Nathan: As the Lord liveth, the man that hath done this is a child

 of death.
 He shall restore the ewe fourfold, because he did this thing,

 And Nathan said to David: Thou art the man.